CIS1275CPPI/MlengelaP8pt2/README.md

-# Web Research, Reading and Writing data files.
+# Part II: Web Research, Reading and Writing data files.

 __Locate data on the web and convert it if necessary.__ __Write a program that reads the data, performs analysis on that data, and  writes a report to a file.__  __Here are the specific instructions for the program.__  __You must have located your data by now and had your proposal approved__